sctlcd/the-green-corner/README.md

 ##### [Homepage](https://github.com/sctlcd/the-green-corner/blob/master/templates/home.html) <a name="Homepage"></a>

 - This is an introduction page presenting the project and the application.
-- A title section with the short description of the Website and a button "Get started", redirecting to the Plants page.
+- A title section with the short description of the website and a button "Get started" redirecting to the Plants page.
 - A section displaying the main motivations and benefits of the website
 - A section displaying a Contact description and a button redirecting to the [Gitter](https://gitter.im/) website (as no Gitter account has been yet created for this project) in a browser new tab.

 ##### Base template <a name="Basetemplate"></a>

-- A title section with the short description of the Website on the top of the page
+- A title section with the short description of the website on the top of the page are common elements of all pages.
 - A content section which loads all the various pages I am going to detail below.
-- A section with the short description of the Website at the bottom of the page are common elements of all pages.
+- A section with the short description of the website at the bottom of the page are common elements of all pages.

 ##### [Plants page](https://github.com/sctlcd/the-green-corner/blob/master/templates/plants.html) <a name="Plantspage"></a>